jqhoogland/rationalia-starter/LW/Concepts/Dark Arts.md

 An example from the [[Dark Arts of Rationality]]:

 > Today, we're going to talk about Dark rationalist techniques: productivity tools which seem incoherent, mad, and downright irrational.
 These techniques include:
 >
 > 1. Willful Inconsistency
 > 2. Intentional Compartmentalization
 > 3. Modifying Terminal Goals

-## Art vs. Technology
+## Art Vs. Technology

 Sometimes these arts are further augmented by the use of **persuasion technology**, such as broadcast advertising or PowerPoint slides.
 Persuasion technology may prevent the person who is being targeted from carefully deliberating on the intended message, or thinking up an effective response to it in real time.